moneyforward/.github/profile/README.md

 * **User Focus**

-    We will retain a user-oriented stance at all times, understanding users’substantive issues and delivering solutions that exceed their expectations.
+    We will retain a user-oriented stance at all times, understanding users' substantive issues and delivering solutions that exceed their expectations.

 * **Technology Driven**